 South Carolina Quilt Trail

-When you're ready to go on a road trip , consider letting the rubber meet the road on one of the Palmetto State's quilt trails.
+When you're ready to go on a road trip, consider letting the rubber meet the road on one of the Palmetto State's quilt trails.
 The South Carolina Quilt Trails began in Oconee County and has spread throughout the state.
 Today, more 180 quilt patterns come alive as outdoor art on painted panels, preserving our rich heritage of quilting.
 These clotheslines of quilts are found in small towns and rural areas mounted on barns, businesses, homes and public buildings.
 Ready for the adventure?
-Visit each trail's website to learn the location of quilt blocks in the state.
-Get on the roads less traveled and discover quilt trails in the Upstate and Foothills.
-Drive through McCormick and Ridge Springs and York County.
+Visit each trail's website to learn where you can find these quilt blocks in the state.
+Get on the roads less traveled and discover quilt trails in the Upstate and Foothills or drive through McCormick and Ridge Springs and York County.
 Every quilt tells a story and every story leads to discovery.

 Learning from history

 The Old Slave Mart Museum in Charleston has reopened to rave reviews and is quickly becoming one of the most visited South Carolina tourist attractions The museum recounts the story of Charleston’s role as an urban slave-trading center during the domestic slave trade.
 The Old Slave Mart Museum’s permanent exhibit speaks to the stories, the contributions and the legacies of those who shaped the outcome of the domestic slave trade.
 Various narratives are presented in different media (personal letters, oral histories, documents, audio, video and artifacts) to provide a sense of those who passed through the mart, where they lived and how you can find their various legacies today.